ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 operator
-  Attributes for the RACF OPERPARM segment.
+  Configures the RACF OPERPARM segment attributes.

-  Configures extended MCS console session attributes for the user profile.
+  The OPERPARM segment contains extended MCS console session attributes for the user.

+  Only valid when :emphasis:`profile\_type=user`.

-  Only valid for :emphasis:`profile\_type=user` with :emphasis:`operation=create` and :emphasis:`operation=update`.
+  Supported for :emphasis:`operation=create` and :emphasis:`operation=update`.

   | **required**: False
   | **type**: dict

   alt_group
-    Console group used in recovery.
+    The console group used in recovery operations.

     Must be between 1 and 8 characters in length.

-    Empty value deletes this field.

     To delete this field from the profile, set :literal:`alt\_group=""`.